-Why should churches like ours continue celebrating the Reformation?
-At the core, we owe an immense debt of gratitude to the Reformers’ for their courageous efforts in recovering the biblical gospel: That God accepts us sinners not because of any work or supposed merit of our own, but because of His own mercy, on the basis of Christ’s finished work in which by grace we put our trust.
+Why should you and your church celebrate the Reformation?
+At the core, we owe an immense debt of gratitude to the Reformers for their courageous efforts in recovering the biblical gospel: That God accepts us sinners not because of any work or supposed merit of our own, but because of His own mercy, on the basis of Christ’s finished work in which by grace we put our trust.

 Robert Capon shares in a graphic metaphor exactly what happened during the time of the Reformation: “The Reformation was a time when men went blind, staggering drunk because they had discovered in the dusty basement of late medievalism, a whole cellar full of fifteen-hundred-year-old, two-hundred proof grace—of bottle after bottle of pure distillate of Scripture, one sip of which would convince anyone that God saves us single-handedly” (Between Noon & Three: Romance, Law & the Outrage of Grace).

 Thus, on Reformation Sunday we remember the essence of all that we believe.
 You can summarize it in three words: Christ saves sinners (1 Timothy 1:15).
 Christ saves sinners from beginning to end all by His grace alone.
 If that’s true, then our lives should be distinctly marked by three character traits: Gratitude, humility and joy.
 Which of these marks of a Christian do you need to grow in the most?